estanqueiroa/awscode/cloudformation/genai-finops/README.md

 * CloudWatch Logs for monitoring and debugging

 # Output
-The stack provides two main outputs:
+The stack provides three main outputs:

 * oLambdaFunction: ARN of the deployed Lambda function
 * oSnsTopic: ARN of the SNS topic for notifications